Thomas-Elder/cosc2467.assignment-one/README.md

 </DatabaseInventory>
 ```

-Your task is to create an XML Schema DatabaseInventory.xsd from the given
-DatabaseInventory.dtd and DatabaseInventory.xml.
+Your task is to create an XML Schema DatabaseInventory.xsd from the given DatabaseInventory.dtd and DatabaseInventory.xml.

 Your XSD must also fulfil the following requirements:

-a.
-There are at most three Administrator per database;
+1. There are at most three Administrator per database;
-b.
-The element Comments is less than 100 characters in length;
+2. The element Comments is less than 100 characters in length;
-c.
-The attribute Extension is 4 digits in length beginning with “6”;
+3. The attribute Extension is 4 digits in length beginning with “6”;
-d.
-The value of element OracleSID must be one from Production, Development, or Testing.
+4. The value of element OracleSID must be one from Production, Development, or Testing.
 (Note: this will be exactly the same as attribute DatabaseAttributes, please design your schema to maximize reuse.)

 You must include descriptive comments where appropriate, including detailed comments describing the model.
 Your XSD must be neatly indented.
 Make sure you remove the DOCTYPE declaration and provide a link from the XML document to the XML Schema.